Edward Crew (RAF officer)

 Air Vice Marshal Edward Dixon Crew, CB, DSO1, DFC1 (24 December 1917 – 18 August 2002) was a Royal Air Force officer and a nightfighter ace of the Second World War.
 He shot down 15 enemy aircraft and was one of the top-scoring aces against the V-1 flying bomb.

 Early life

-Edward Dixon Crew was born 24 December 1917 and was educated at Felsted School and Downing College, Cambridge.
+Edward Dixon Crew was born 24 December 1917 in a house on the Market Square, Higham Ferrers and was educated at Felsted School and Downing College, Cambridge.
 While at Downing College he joined the University Air Squadron and following his graduation he was commissioned in the Royal Air Force Volunteer Reserve.

 Second world war

 In July 1940 Crew joined No. 604 Squadron RAF operating twin-engined Blenheim IF night-fighters.
 During the Battle of France the squadron was used for day and night operations against Germany troops and patrols over the Dunkirk beaches to protect the withdrawal of the British Expeditionary Force.
 With the Battle of Britain at its height the squadron aircraft were fitted with airborne radar, although the system was immature and the Blenheim was not the best night fighter.
 Later in 1940 the squadron was re-equipped with the Bristol Beaufighter and Crew downed his first Germany aircraft, a Heinkel He 111, on 4 April 1941.
 With two more aircraft shot down and two damaged he was awarded the Distinguished Flying Cross in June 1941.
 In June 1942 he had destroyed five aircraft to become an ace and in June 1942 he received a Bar to his Distinguished Flying Cross.

 Crew joined No. 85 Squadron RAF as a flight commander, the squadron operated the radar-equipped twin-engined De Havilland Mosquito.
 As the number of victories increased Crew was appointed commanding officer of No. 96 Squadron RAF at first with Beaufighters but these were later exchanged for Mosquitos.
 Between June and September 1944 the squadron had downed 181 V-1 flying bombs and Crew was awarded the Distinguished Service Order for his leadership.

 During the Second World War Crew downed 15 enemy aircraft and 31½ V-1s.
 He was the fourth highest scorer against the flying bomb and the most effective Mosquito pilot; the top three scorers all flew the single-engined Hawker Tempest.